heavyblotto/memorativa/docs/design.md

 7. Moreover, concepts are not by any means found in isolation one from the other.
 They combine to form an ordered and systematic whole.

-8. The concept “organism,” e.g., combines with those of “development according to law,” “growth,” and others.
+8. The concept "organism," e.g., combines with those of "development according to law," "growth," and others.

 9. Other concepts based on particular objects fuse completely with one another.

-10. All concepts formed from particular lions fuse in the universal concept “lion.”
+10. All concepts formed from particular lions fuse in the universal concept "lion."

 11. In this way, all the separate concepts combine to form a closed, conceptual system within which each has its special place.

 12. Ideas do not differ qualitatively from concepts.
 They are but fuller, more saturated, more comprehensive concepts.

-With this "mental model", we can design a system that reflects this inner ecosystem of thinking, so that we may be better regard and attend to this "systematic whole" that serves as our interior cosmos.
+With this "mental model", we can design a system that reflects this inner ecosystem of thinking, so that we may be better regard and attend to this "systematic whole" that serves as our interior cosmos(2).

 ### Content